 Friday, February 28, 2014

-Andy St. Pierre arriving at hospital with equipment
+Andy St. Pierre arriving with equipment

 "It's a simple story," said one of the founding members of the Seniors and Friends of Isla Mujeres, "it's a story about friends helping friends.
 We love the island and we have a warm spot in our hearts for the people who make us feel so welcome here."

-Last year an elderly visitor needed a wheelchair.
+Last year, an elderly visitor needed a wheelchair.
 It quickly became obvious to the family members how difficult it was to find the equipment on Isla Mujeres.
 Through Dra.
 Tere Gómez at the Secretaría de Salud de Quintana Roo, the hospital near the original Super-X-Press store, they were able to find a wheelchair to use for the interim.

 Gary, Bonnie, MaryBeth, Denis and Andy

-Several of the original members of the Seniors and Friends of Isla Mujeres are foreigners, winter residents, staying at the Maria Leticia Apartments located on Juarez Avenue, however, recently many other residents and tourists have joined the fundraising efforts.
-Once the group of friends started talking about the problem several people willingly donated money to purchase equipment.
+Several of the original members of the Seniors and Friends of Isla Mujeres are foreigners, winter residents, staying at the Maria Leticia Apartments located on Juarez Avenue; however, recently, many other residents and tourists have joined the fundraising efforts.
+Once the group of friends started talking about the problem, several people willingly donated money to purchase equipment.
 Then the group made arrangements to give the articles to the staff at the hospital and the Club de Gente Grande (Seniors' Centre).
 They invited me along for the presentation.
-I arrived at the downtown clinic just as they were unloading a golf cart, stacked with four wheel chairs, two sets of crutches and two walkers.
+I arrived at the downtown clinic just as they were unloading a golf cart, stacked with four wheelchairs, two sets of crutches and two walkers.
 Impressive!

-Checking the doctors "wish list" with Jorge Avila
+Checking the "wish list" with Jorge Avila

-Inside the hospital we were directed into a small meeting room at the back, where the medical personnel were assembling.
+Inside the hospital, we were directed into a small meeting room at the back, where the medical personnel were assembling.

-As we waited for everyone to cram into the room, long-time resident Jorge Avila discussed the doctors "wish list" with Gary Van Lankvelt, Denis St. Pierre, and Andy St. Pierre.
+As we waited for everyone to cram into the room, long-time resident Jorge Avila discussed the doctors' "wish list" with Gary Van Lankvelt, Denis St. Pierre, and Andy St. Pierre.
+The list of urgently needed items totalled $15,000 pesos or around $1200.00 US.

-The "wish list" includes a fetal Doppler monitor, a handheld ECG/EKG cardiac monitor, cardiology stethoscope, an otoscope and ophthalmoscope kit, and oximeters.
+The "wish list" includes a fetal Doppler monitor, a handheld ECG/EKG cardiac monitor, a cardiology stethoscope, an otoscope and ophthalmoscope kit, and oximeters.

 Dr. David Valenzo Loaeza thanking the group